top of page

 Intricate Chinese landscape painting adorned with traditional calligraphy, featuring a majestic tree, mountains, and lotus blossoms, elegantly framed with detailed floral patterns.

-• The Tao Te Ching: A fundamental text of Taoism, attributed to Laozi.
-It consists of 81 short chapters and explores the nature of the Tao (the Way) and its expression in life and nature.
+• The Tao Te Ching: A fundamental text of Taoism, consisting of 81 short chapters.
+It explores the nature of the Tao (the Way) and its expression in life and nature.

 The Tao Te Ching: "The journey of a thousand miles begins with a single step."
 (Laozi, Tao Te Ching)